-No matter if you’re a visitor, recent relocator or weathered local, farmer’s markets are all about fresh, local foods and produce.
 No matter what neighborhood of Atlanta you’re near, there’s one right around the corner.
-Indoor or outdoor, a farmer’s market is a great outing for anyone of any age and can be a fun date day, girls trip or family gathering.
+Indoor or outdoor, a farmer’s market is a great outing for anyone of any age and can be a fun way to discover and enjoy farm-grown produce, locally crafted gifts and more.
 Here are a few highlights of the city’s best local offerings:

 Grant Park Farmers Market